JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/summary/index.md

 ---

+## Summary of Rearranging Code
+In this tutorial we took at look at some fast ways to move [lines](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#editor_lines_code_blocks) and [statements](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#move-statements) around in your classes.
+We then looked at how to [configure rearrange code](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#arrange_code) and how to invoke rearrange code manually with Find Actions and then [Before Commit](https://www.jetbrains.com/help/idea/commit-changes-dialog.html#before_commit).
+Finally we took a look at a worked example.

 ### Shortcuts Used
 Here are some of the shortcuts that we used and some additional ones that you can try out.